-1a Camden High Street,
+1 Camden High Street,

-2 people favorited this theater
+3 people favorited this theater

+Located at the southern end of Camden High Street, across from Mornington Crescent Underground Station, in the northwest London inner-city district of Camden Town.
 Opened on 26th December 1900 as the Camden Theatre.
 It was opened by famed actress Ellen Terry and initially it was a stage theatre for plays.

 It was designed by the prolific theatre architect W.G.R.
 Sprague and was typical of the exuberant theatres that were being built at the turn of the 20th Century.
-The exterior’s symmetrical stone facade is designed in a Classical style with four stone pillars that are spaced between windows.
+The exterior’s symmetrical stone façade is designed in a Classical style with four stone pillars that are spaced between windows.
 The building is dominated by a large copper dome, that originally had an open lantern that was topped by a statue.
 There were also eight statues of classical figures mounted on the corner pediments of the building.

 Inside the auditorium the seating was arranged in stalls, dress circle and balcony with a gallery section containing wooden benches at the rear of the balcony.
 An additional 793 spaces were reserved as standing room spaces bringing the total capacity allowed into the building as 2,434.
 Decorated in a beautiful Baroque style with naked female figures holding supports for the boxes and columns, the rectangular marble proscenium is topped by more plaster reliefs of reclining naked women.
 The ceiling contains a shallow dome.

-It closed down as a cinema in April 1940 and stayed empty thoughout the remainder of the war.
+It closed down as a cinema in April 1940 and stayed empty throughout the remainder of the war.
 In 1945 it was taken over by the BBC and converted into a radio studio, becoming home to the BBC Theatre Orchestra and in the 1950’s the popular radio comedy ‘The Goon Show’ with Harry Secombe, Eric Sykes and Peter Sellers was broadcast from here.

 The BBC moved out the building in around 1960 and it lay empty for several years and even faced demolition.
 In the 1970’s it was converted into a nightclub and has had several changes of ownership and name; Nero’s, a dance club with live music, the Music Machine, a mainly live music venue that had a movie filmed within the building called “The Music Machine” (1979) starring Gerry Sundquist.
-From 1982 until early 2004 it became famous as a live concert venue and nightclub called the Camden Palace.
-It now has new owners who are continuing the same policy and it is currently known as KOKO.
+From 1982 until early-2004 it became famous as a live concert venue and nightclub called the Camden Palace.
+Madonna made her debut UK show here in 1983.
+It now has new owners who are continuing the same policy and since 2005 has been known as KOKO.
 It is licenced to hold 1,410 when there is a live show on stage, or 1,500 for night club use.

 The theatre was given Grade II Listed status in 1991.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.